Translate this site using Google Translate in 简体中文繁體中文فارسیதமிழ்EspañolPortuguêsFrançaisРусскийItaliano한국어اردو, and other languages.

 Pneumococcal vaccines are free (publicly funded) for the following groups.

-• Infants and children ages six weeks to four years old who are at higher risk and have not completed their pneumococcal 13-valent conjugate (PNEU-C-13) immunization series can receive PNEU-C-20 instead of PNEU-C-15
+• Infants and children 6 weeks to 4 years at higher risk who have not completed a PNEU-C-13 series.

-• Infants and children ages six weeks to 17 years old who are at higher risk and have completed their pneumococcal 13-valent conjugate (PNEU-C-13) immunization series*
+• Infants and children 6 weeks to 17 years at higher risk who have completed a PNEU-C-13 series*.

-• Individuals ages five to 64 years old with certain chronic health conditions
+• Individuals 6 weeks to 64 years with certain chronic health conditions.

 * No additional doses are needed for children who have already received at least one dose of PNEU-C-20.